A Closer Look at the Traits for Async

 work is one of its main jobs.

-Earlier in the chapter, we described waiting on rx.recv
+Passing” section, we described waiting on

-returns a future, and awaiting the future polls it.
-We noted that a runtime will
+rx.recv.
+The recv call returns a future, and awaiting the future polls it.

-pause the future until it’s ready with either Some(message)
+We noted that a runtime will pause the future until it’s ready with either

-channel closes.
-With our deeper understanding of the Future
+Some(message) or None when the channel closes.
+With our deeper

-, we can see how that works.
-The runtime knows the
+see how that works.
+The runtime knows the future isn’t ready when it returns

-knows the future is ready and advances it when poll
+Poll::Pending.
+Conversely, the runtime knows the future is ready and

 The exact details of how a runtime does that are beyond the scope of this book, but the key is to see the basic mechanics of futures: a runtime polls each future it is responsible for, putting the future back to sleep when it is not yet ready.